-Projections of long-term ocean thermal properties are assessed comprehensively in Chapter 9, Sections 9.2.1.1 and 9.2.2.1 and are not covered here to avoid unnecessary overlap.
+Projections of long-term ocean thermal properties are assessed comprehensively in Chapter 9 (Sections 9.2.1.1 and 9.2.2.1) and are not covered here to avoid unnecessary overlap.

-The model-simulated long-term trend of ocean acidification is assessed in Section 4.3.2.5 and Chapter 5, Section 5.3.4.1.
+The model-simulated, long-term trend of ocean acidification is assessed in Section 4.3.2.5 and Chapter 5 (Section 5.3.4.1).
 It is virtually certain that surface ocean acidification will continue in response to the rise in atmospheric CO2, and continued penetration of anthropogenic CO2 from the surface to the deep ocean will acidify the ocean interior (Figure 4.29).
-By the end of this century, under SSP3-7.0, a pH reduction of about 0.3 is found at a few hundred meters depth of the global ocean, with stronger acidification in the interior North Atlantic and the mid-to-high-latitude Southern Ocean.
+By the end of this century, under SSP3-7.0, a pH reduction of about 0.3 is found at a few hundred metres depth of the global ocean, with stronger acidification in the interior North Atlantic and the mid- to high-latitude Southern Ocean.
 At a depth of about 1 km, a pH reduction of about 0.1 is found.